AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/apply-patches.md

 >[!NOTE]
 >
->When you update `ECE-Tools` or the Cloud Patches for Commerce package, the latest required patches are applied the next time you deploy your project, or you can deploy them immediately using the `ece-patches apply` CLI command and redeploying your Cloud environment.
+>When you update the `ece-tools` package or the Cloud Patches for Commerce package, the latest required patches are applied the next time you deploy your project, or you can deploy them immediately using the `ece-patches apply` CLI command and redeploying your Cloud environment.
 You cannot skip [required patches](https://github.com/magento/magento-cloud-patches/tree/develop/patches) during the deployment process.

 ## Prerequisites

 {{upgrade-tip}}

-The Quality Patches Tool is a dependency for the Cloud Patches for Commerce and ECE-Tools packages.
+The Quality Patches Tool is a dependency for the Cloud Patches for Commerce and the `ece-tools` package.
 To apply the latest patches, you must have [the latest version of ECE-Tools](../dev-tools/update-package.md) installed.
 The minimum required version of ECE-Tools is 2002.1.2.

 ## View available patches and status